 An Electroencephalogram (EEG) records the electrical activity of the brain by picking up the electrical signals from the brain cells.
-These signals are picked up by electrodes attached to the head and are recorded on paper or on a computer.
+These signals are picked up by electrodes attached to the head and are recorded on a computer.
 The recording shows how the brain is working.

 What does an EEG show?

 An EEG gives information about the electrical activity of the brain during the time the test is happening.

 When someone has an epileptic seizure their brain activity changes.
 This change, known as epileptiform brain activity, can sometimes be seen on an EEG recording.
 Some people can have epileptiform brain activity even when they do not appear to be having a seizure, so an EEG can be particularly useful for them.